nodeshift-archived/ubi8-s2i-web-app/README.md

 NAME        | Description
 ------------|-------------
-OUTPUT_DIR  | Sets the location of the output directory NPM_BUILD_COMMAND | Override the default "npm run build" NPM_RUN_COMMAND | Override the default "npx serve" command DEPLOY_PORT | Override the default(8080) port that the serve module uses NPM_MIRROR  | Sets the npm registry URL
+OUTPUT_DIR  | Sets the location of the output directory NPM_BUILD | Override the default "npm run build" NPM_RUN | Override the default "npx serve" command DEPLOY_PORT | Override the default(8080) port that the serve module uses NPM_MIRROR  | Sets the npm registry URL
 HTTP_PROXY  | use an npm proxy during assembly